cube-drone/tex_avery/vc_setting.md

-dozens of models from dozens of different providers - the Apple iSee, the Microsoft Visual Vision 2025, the Samsung Galaxy of Gorgeous Bass Headset, but the Lemovo X-Array Specs are the particular brand that Stanley is completely unable to use without some sort of authentication.
+dozens of models from dozens of different providers - the Apple iSee, the Microsoft Visual Vision 2025, the Samsung Galaxy of Gorgeous Bass Headset, but the Lemovo X-Array Specs are the particular brand that <NAME> is completely unable to use without some sort of authentication.

-Over the course of the adventure, Stanley may borrow, buy, or otherwise acquire snippets of older tech that allow him some of his lost capabilities.
+Over the course of the adventure, <NAME> may borrow, buy, or otherwise acquire snippets of older tech that allow him some of his lost capabilities.
 Video, images, the ability to look at objects in his environment and have a list of verbs come up for that object